MCI International launched its Telex World Letter service in about 1986

 Telex in the UK and Teleprinters I Remember

-This article is about my memories of telex in the UK, very much in a past life, the phase of which started in the early 1970s and ended in the early 1990s.
+This article recounts my memories of telex in the UK, a bygone era that spanned the early 1970s to the early 1990s.

 Subscribe to future posts by email.
 No spam, just an email when a new post is published.
 View the posts.